containers/podlet/README.md

 ## License

-All source code for podlet is licensed under the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/).
+All source code for Podlet is licensed under the [Mozilla Public License v2.0](https://www.mozilla.org/en-US/MPL/).
 View the [LICENSE](./LICENSE) file for more information.